jupyter-book/mystmd/docs/external-references.md

 ### Issues and Pull Requests

-MyST can directly link and show preview of GitHub issues and Pull Requests, for example, [#336](https://github.com/executablebooks/mystjs/issues/336) and [#87](https://github.com/executablebooks/myst-theme/pull/87).
+MyST Markdown can directly link and show preview of GitHub issues and Pull Requests, for example, [#336](https://github.com/executablebooks/mystmd/issues/336) and [#87](https://github.com/executablebooks/myst-theme/pull/87).
 To enable this, just use a normal link to your

 ```markdown
 [#87](https://github.com/executablebooks/myst-theme/pull/87)